KiritoLoveAsuna/Penetration-Testing/PrivilegeEscalation.md

 ###### Check which service using specific dll
 ```
 tasklist /m dllname
+tasklist /m (list all process using which dlls)
 ```

 ###### Processes(Windows can't list processes run by privileged users)